Boundaries of the mind

-Boundaries of the mind refers to a personality trait concerning the degree of separateness ("thickness") or connection ("thinness") between mental functions and processes.
-Thin boundaries are associated with open-mindedness, sensitivity, vulnerability, creativity, and artistic ability.
-People with thin boundaries may tend to confuse fantasy and reality and tend to have a fluid sense of identity, so that they tend to merge or lose themselves in their relations with others.
-People with thick boundaries differentiate clearly between reality and fantasy and between self and other, and tend to prefer well-defined social structures.
+Boundaries of the mind refers to a postulated personality trait concerning the degree of separateness ("thickness") or connection ("thinness") between mental functions and processes.
+Thin boundaries have been linked with open-mindedness, sensitivity, vulnerability, creativity, and artistic ability.
+It has been postulated that people with thin boundaries tend to confuse fantasy and reality and have a fluid sense of identity, leading them to merge or lose themselves in their relations with others.
+People with thick boundaries are said to differentiate clearly between reality and fantasy and between self and other, and tend to prefer well-defined social structures.

 The concept was developed by psychoanalyst Ernest Hartmann from his observations of the personality characteristics of frequent nightmare sufferers.
 The construct has been particularly studied in relation to dream recall and lucid dreaming.

 Thin and thick boundaries

-Dr. Ernest Hartmann observed that people who suffer frequent nightmares had distinctive personality characteristics he described as "unguarded", "undefended", "vulnerable", "artistic", and "open".
-People with these characteristics seem unable to screen out frightening images and feelings originating in their dreams.
-They also lack barriers between their own identity and those of others, or between their own beliefs and unconventional ideas.
+Ernest Hartmann proposed that people who suffer frequent nightmares have distinctive personality characteristics which he described as "unguarded", "undefended", "vulnerable", "artistic", and "open".
+People with such characteristics seemed to him unable to screen out frightening images and feelings originating in their dreams.
+They also seemed to lack barriers between their own identity and those of others, or between their own beliefs and unconventional ideas.
 Hartmann proposed that such people have "thin" boundaries between their mental processes and argued that thinness or thickness of boundaries was "a broad dimension of personality and an aspect of the overall organization of the mind."
-He considered the concept to be similar to William James' concept of "tender-mindedness" and to Blatt and Ritzler's "permeable ego boundaries".
+He considered the concept to be similar to William James's concept of "tender-mindedness" and to Blatt and Ritzler's "permeable ego boundaries".
 The construct is measured with the Boundary Questionnaire which assesses thinness of boundaries in relation to a variety of areas, including boundaries between sleeping and waking, thoughts and feelings, and persons, places, and values.
 People with thick boundaries tend to see the world in "black-and-white" terms, whereas those with thin boundaries tend to be more aware of "shades of gray".
 Women tend to have thinner boundaries than men, and boundaries tend to become thicker with age.